Curriculum and courses

 - Department of Applied Computer Science: Principles of Business Administration, Principles of Database Management, Programming

 - Department of Business: Principles of Management, Financial and Managerial Accounting and Economics (information available in German only for most courses taught in German)

-- Department of Electrical Engineering and Information Technology: Principles of Electrical Engineering
+- Department of Electrical Engineering and Information Technology/Food Technology: Tutorials in Mathematics and Physics

 - ICEUS: Introduction to Intercultural Communication, Introduction to European Integration

 Beginners' course (25 hours per week)

 Target group: University applicants without any previous knowledge of German

 Course content: You will acquire and practise basic reading, listening, writing and speaking skills.
 At the end of the course, you will be able to make yourself understood in familiar, everyday situations.

 DSH course A (20 - 25 hours per week)

 Target group: University applicants with German proficiency at B1 level (CEFR)

 Course content: At the start of the course, you will strengthen and expand your German skills in order to take an examination at level B2.
 This will allow you to start working with DSH material.
 Later on you will practise all four parts of a DSH exam: reading, hearing, text production and academic structures.
 Different learning and examination techniques will be introduced and you will be able practice them using past examination papers.
 Students are expected to take an active part in lessons and to revise study materials independently at home.

 Course objective: A B2 examination is an integral part of the course.
 Passing this exam will allow participants to continue the Pre-study programme and take the official DSH examination at the end.